joaopauloschuler/neural-api/examples/SimpleNLP/README.md

 * once upon a time, there was a little girl named lily. she loved to play with her toys and her favorite toy was a teddy bear. one day, lily's mom asked her to help with.
 * billy was a little boy who loved to play outside. one day, he was playing in the park when he saw a big puddle in the grass. he ran over to it and started to .

+An advanced source code example can be found [here](https://github.com/joaopauloschuler/gpt-3-for-pascal) .